Why Use Golang for Your Next Project?

 Here are a few of those characteristics:

-• Static typing, a programming feature that optimizes run-time efficiency by automatically tracking variable types, leading to fewer errors
+• Static typing: a programming feature that optimizes runtime efficiency by automatically tracking variable types, leading to fewer errors

-• Readability and usability, a reference to the syntax of Go meaning that the language is intuitive for English readers/speakers
+• Readability and usability: a reference to the syntax of Go, meaning that the language is intuitive for English readers/speakers

-• High-performance networking & multi-processing, which describes Go’s capacity to utilize multiple central processing units (CPUs) on a network to conduct simultaneous tasks
+• High-performance networking & multi-processing: which describes Go’s capacity to utilize multiple central processing units (CPUs) on a network to conduct simultaneous tasks

-• Built-in concurrency, another allusion to Go’s ability to process several computer instructions at a time using a multi-channel server model
+• Built-in concurrency: another allusion to Go’s ability to process several computer instructions at a time using a multi-channel server model

-• Garbage collection, a memory management technique where unused objects are automatically discarded so future references do not wreak havoc
+• Garbage collection: a memory management technique where unused objects are automatically discarded, so future references do not wreak havoc.

 To sum things up, Go’s design not only took into account the functionality of any given Go program but the experience of the developers as well.